Strasmore Research

 MU: The Biggest Tape of June 2026

-Micron's June 2026: 995.7 billion dollars of regular-hours turnover — the first-ranked tape in the market — while the quarter's repricing cooled to 14 percent.
+Micron's June 2026: 995.7 billion dollars of regular-hours turnover, the first-ranked tape in the market, while June's repricing cooled to 14 percent.

-Micron spent the first half of 2026 repricing violently — and June was the month the price cooled while the tape did not.
-MU closed June at $1151.01, up 14% on the month — its quietest month since February, after a 89.8% May — while its $995.7 billion of regular-hours turnover ranked it first on the entire US tape, ahead of SPY itself.
-This page is the June receipts: the tape, the spread, the options book, the shorts, and the six-month arc under it all.
-Every number is a stored query result; expand any panel for the exact SQL.
+Micron spent the first half of 2026 repricing violently, and in June the price cooled while the tape did not.
+MU closed June at $1151.01, up 14%, its quietest month since February, after a 89.8% May, while its $995.7 billion of regular-hours turnover ranked it first on the entire US tape, ahead of SPY itself.
+Measured day by day it was also the half's most volatile month (127.6% annualized): the calm is an endpoint illusion.
+Here are the June receipts, tape, earnings-week filings, volatility, peers, spread, options, shorts, and the six-month arc.
+Every number is a stored query; expand any panel for its SQL.

 The month on one row